LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### Solution

-Like on the other pages we have looked at, the solution is simply direct the Skip Link's href to be the value of the main container's id, which of course will bypass all of the stuff in the header and actually save our users from having to tab through repeated elements.
+Like on the other pages we have looked at, the solution is simply direct the Skip Link's `href` to be the value of the main container's id, which of course will bypass all of the stuff in the header and actually save our users from having to tab through repeated elements.

+#### Fields lack autocomplete values

+None of the fields that collect personal information have an autocomplete attribute with a vaiid value
           </div>
         </div>